 When sequencing individual dual index libraries or low-plex pools of dual index libraries, there may be reduced nucleotide diversity in the index reads.

-While Illumina recommends selecting library combinations that will allow for optimal nucleotide diversity in the i5 and i7 sample index reads, we have not encountered any technical issues with sequencing low-plex pools of dual index libraries, or individual dual index libraries.
+While Illumina recommends selecting library combinations that will allow for optimal nucleotide diversity in the i5 and i7 sample index reads, we have not encountered any technical issues with sequencing low-plex pools of dual index libraries or individual dual index libraries.
 This has been tested with 3'v3.1 Dual Index Gene Expression libraries on the NovaSeq 6000, NextSeq 500/550, and NextSeq 2000, and 3'v3.1 LT Gene Expression libraries on the MiSeq.

-We have not tested sequencing low plex pools or individual dual index libraries on Illumina instruments other than the NovaSeq 6000 and NextSeq 500/550.
+We have not tested sequencing low plex pools or individual dual index libraries on Illumina instruments other than the NovaSeq 6000, NextSeq 500/550, NextSeq 2000 and MiSeq.
 The performance of low plex pools on other Illumina instruments may vary.

 Note for 2-channel sequencing: Illumina instruments with 2-channel sequencing require at least one base other than G for the first two cycles of each index read.
 To accommodate this requirement, the 10x Dual Index Plates were designed such that none of the i5 or i7 index sequences begins with “GG”.